Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 3. Compliance with Environmental Regulations

-Waste management in the beverage industry is super complicated in terms of compliance as well.
+Waste management in the beverage industry is super complicated in terms of compliance.
 Governments impose stringent environmental regulations upon beverage manufacturers, especially when it comes to potentially hazardous liquid waste like alcohol.

 If you fail to follow beverage waste compliance standards, it won’t just cost you financially; it will cost you in terms of your brand reputation and more.